Any area that has a !% chance of experiencing a base flood in any given year; also called base floodplains

 The date when an insurance contract is in force and effective

-An amendment to your insurance policy that updates its information, increases coverage or limits, or reduces or excludes coverage
+An insurance endorsement is an amendment to your insurance policy that updates its information, increases coverage or limits, or reduces or excludes coverage.

 A specialty market where people who have been denied coverage can usually find policies

-Anything that isn’t covered in an insurance policy to narrow a policy’s coverage, such as perils, situations, hazards, or properties
+Anything that isn’t covered in an insurance policy.
+Insurers may exclude perils, situations, hazards, or properties to narrow a policy’s coverage.

 A state-run program designed to ensure every homeowner can get insurance and that is usually the last option for homeowners who can’t get coverage